DavidNart90/Track_test/Report.md

 - **Data**: `sample_market_data.json` and `sample_property_listings.json`.
 - **Commands Executed**:
   - `pytest -q`
-  - `PYTHONPATH=. python scripts/e2e_test_suite.py --retries 1`
+  - `PYTHONPATH=. python scripts/e2e_test_suite.py --retries 1 --output report.json`

 ## Results
-The test suite hit the health endpoint and sent a chat request to each agent role.
+The test suite hits the health endpoint and sends a chat request to each agent role.
 Initial runs used simple greetings to confirm that greetings bypass expensive search.
-Subsequent runs issued advanced questions drawn from the sample data, such as ROI calculations and listing‑agent lookups.
-Because outbound network access is restricted, the vector and graph searches could not connect to OpenAI or Neo4j and the responses fell back to "No relevant information found".
+Subsequent runs issue advanced questions drawn from the sample data, such as ROI calculations and listing‑agent lookups.
+Because outbound network access is restricted, the vector and graph searches cannot connect to OpenAI or Neo4j and the responses fall back to "No relevant information found."
 Example output:

 ```
 [